 PDB clarification

-[15](ZTE) provides the clarification on PDB for Uu/PC5 RLC channel as “ ”.
+[15](ZTE) provides the clarification on PDB for Uu/PC5 RLC channel as “For a PC5 RLC channel, the Packet Delay Budget defines the upper bound for the time that a packet may be delayed between the L2 U2N relay UE and L2 U2N remote UE.
+For a Uu RLC channel, the Packet Delay Budget defines the upper bound for the time that a packet may be delayed between the gNB-DU and L2 U2N relay UE”.
 The moderator suggests to take [15] as baseline for phase-2 discussion.

 Clarification on cause of RAN initiated release

-[21](CATT) provides clarification when releasing the relay UE as “c” The moderator suggests to take [21] as baseline for phase-2 discussion.
+[21](CATT) provides clarification when releasing the relay UE as “For L2 U2N relay, the UE Context Release procedure should be initiated when both L2 U2N relay UE and it served remote UE are user inactivity on all PDU sessions.”
+The moderator suggests to take [21] as baseline for phase-2 discussion.

 Add remote UE ID in remote UE’s UE CONTEXT SETUP REQUEST message